DataSolutionSoftware/travel-bookings-architecture/README.md

 # Travel Booking Website Architecture Design

-The proposed architecture prioritises scalability, security, and performance to handle millions of search and booking requests.
+The proposed architecture prioritises the  following key  pillars; performance scalability, speed,  reliability, flexibility, fault tolerance, observability, security, testing, and high availability to handle millions of search and booking requests.

 The search mechanism leverages ElasticSearch for high-performance filtering, and Redis ensures fast caching.
 The architecture integrates modern frontend frameworks like React.js and backend APIs with GraphQL, enabling rich interactions and seamless user experiences.